MrOlm/covid19_population_genomics/README.md

 # Results

+## Data Overview

+Raw reads were identified by searching the term "SARS-CoV-2" in the NCBI SRA and selecting the platform "Illumina".
+This was last performed on **April 2, 2020** and led to the identification of **159 runs, 50 of which have the SARS-CoV-2 at over 50x coverage and 90% breadth**.
+This can be accessed at the following [URL](https://www.ncbi.nlm.nih.gov/sra/?term=(%22Severe+acute+respiratory+syndrome+coronavirus+2%22%5BOrganism%5D+OR+SARS-CoV-2%5BAll+Fields%5D)+AND+%22platform+illumina%22%5BProperties%5D)

 ## Introduction

 As viruses replicate within their hosts during infection, they mutate and accrue genetic diversity in their populations.
 These populations are usually shared as a single genome representing the consensus genome from a particular patient, and analysis of **inter-patient variation** (differences between the consensus genomes from different patients) is useful for understanding how the outbreak spreads, and how the virus evolves globally.